Multidimensional Scaling in the Poincare Disk: Conclusion

-\section{CONCLUSION}
+As a first experiment on real-world data, we apply PD-MDS to the Iris dataset \cite{anders-iris35}.
+This classical dataset consists of 150 4-dimensional points from which we extract the Euclidean inter-point distances and use them as input dissimilarities.
+The embedding error as a function of the scaling factor $a$ is shown in Fig. \ref{fig:iris-scaling}.
+Each value in the diagram is obtained as a minimum embedding error in a series of 100 replicates starting from randomly chosen initial configurations.

+Minimal embedding error overall is achieved for $a\approx4$.
+The improvement with respect to the 2-dimensional Euclidean case is $10\%$.
+Thus, the Iris dataset is an example of dimensionality reduction of an original higher-dimensional dataset that can be done more successfully using the PD model.

+\section{Conclusion}

-We developed the details of MDS-PD, an iterative minimization method for metric multidimensional scaling of dissimilarity data in the Poincar\'{e} disk model of the hyperbolic plane.
+In this paper, we elaborated the details of PD-MDS, an iterative minimization method for metric multidimensional scaling of dissimilarity data in the Poincar\'{e} disk model of the hyperbolic plane.
 While our exposition concentrated on a simple steepest descent minimization with approximate binary hyperbolic line search, we believe that elements of the presented material will also be useful as a general recipe for transferring other, more sophisticated iterative methods of unconstrained optimization to various models of the hyperbolic space.

-We believe that the algorithm specification herein allows for easy implementation and represents a useful novel tool for the scientific community and that its application will enable a wide range of scientific inquiry spanning beyond the area of numerical optimization methods.

-Our initial numerical experiments using both synthetic and real-world data suggest that MDS-PD a\-chieves significantly better results compared to its Euclidean counterpart for naturally arising networks of interaction.
-This behavior may ultimately be attributed to the less-restricted axiomatic foundation of the hyperbolic geometry compared to its Euclidean counterpart.
-Our results justify the development effort and encourage future work in the directions of generalizing this algorithm to higher-dimensional models of the hyperbolic space, improving its efficiency, and establishing novel uses and applications.